mikementor/about/qa-review/identifying-the-context.md

  > ⚠️ chapter under work.
 For comments, refer to that [issue](https://github.com/mikementor/mikementor/issues/8)

- > todo Add 'Why' section near the questions...
+ > 🚧 Add 'Why' section near the questions...

- > todo re-order questions by priority...
+ > 🚧 re-order questions by priority...

- > todo understand wholeness of the questions: is it enough for creating a test strategy?
+ > 🚧 understand wholeness of the questions: is it enough for creating a test strategy?
 Are there redundant questions?

- > todo identify relations with existing TPI next/TMMI/ ISO 29119/ ISQTB/ Context-driven testing / etc..
+ > 🚧 identify relations with existing TPI next / TMMI / ISO 29119 / ISQTB / Context-driven testing / etc..

 ### Context